This post may contain affiliate links. Please read our full Disclosure Policy.

 Next, we filled the bottom of the fire pit with approx. 4” of sand (we stole the sand from our kiddo’s sand pile) you could also just add dirt to the bottom as well.
 Fill in the bottom to give the vertical bricks some support.

 Using a flat-edged shovel, compact the gravel to create a solid and stable surface for your DIY brick fire pit.
 Take the time to ensure that the base is level, as this will ensure the safety and longevity of your fire pit.

 We also used a layer of sand on top of the bricks to create a more level surface for placing the bricks on.
 You can be as picky as you would like with this step… we used a level a couple of times but didn’t get too particular.

 Use the rubber mallet again to tamp the bricks down.
-The idea was to have the bricks be level with the grass so we could mow the grass without weed whipping.
+The idea was to have the bricks level with the grass so we could mow the grass without weed whipping.
 This is where the outer row of bricks came in.
 We placed bricks in the same formation around the first row of bricks.
 This row was sunk down as well so that dirt can be pushed up against the bricks and the grass can grow at approximately the same height as the bricks.

 A product I learned about while doing our patio was Polymeric Sand!
-Old patio pavers used to be filled with regular sand and the grass could grow between the pavers and the pavers could shift.
-Polymeric Sand is like a flexible concrete.
+In the past, patio pavers would be filled with regular sand and the grass could grow between them and the pavers could shift.
+Polymeric Sand is like flexible concrete.
 It allows the pavers to shift slightly but the grass has never grown up between them.

 To activate the polymeric sand requires water!
 I lightly began watering down the bricks and the sand began to solidify.
 Water the bricks down again after about 10 minutes and then leave them.
 The sand takes about 3 days to fully cure and harden so try to avoid moving the stones or placing heavy objects on them for a few days!